gnorton-missioncloud/technical_training_docs/mermaid/README.md

 ### Gantt chart

-Gantt charts are similar to the bar charts you ware likely used to but the bars don't all start at the same place, they are normally used for visualizing project timing.
+Gantt charts are similar to the bar charts you were likely used to but the bars don't all start at the same place, they are normally used for visualizing project timing.